adamwett-parks/obsidian/wett/Gateway roundtable.md

 In legacy, pages are very idiosyncratic, and it can be difficult to write code that can reused across pages.
-For example in the Preapprovals rewrite, the main page uses the following query to get Joe Shimels pending approvals:
+For example in the Preapprovals rewrite, we use a query like the following to get a user's (Joe Shimel's) pending approvals.

 ```sql
 SELECT